tencent cloud

 Username

 Optional.
-Fill in a single username or resource expression.
-Wildcards and Policy variables are supported.
+Enter a single username or resource expression.
+Wildcards and policy variables are supported.
 For details, see Expression Description.
-Leave blank to support all users.
+Leave blank to support all usernames.

 Client ID

 Optional.
-Fill in a single resource expression.
-Wildcards and Policy variables are supported.
+Enter a single resource expression.
+Wildcards and policy variables are supported.
 For details, see Expression Description.
 Leave blank or enter * to support all clients.

 QoS